puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 Classes can be derived from other classes using the `inherits` keyword.
 This allows you to make special-case classes that extend the functionality of a more general "base" class.

-> Note: Puppet 2.7 does not support using parameterized classes as inheritable base classes.
+> Note: Puppet 2.7 does not support using parameterized classes for inheritable base classes.
 The base class must have no parameters.

 Inheritance causes three things to happen: